alexpung/UK-Investment-tax-calculator/README.md

 https://alexpung.github.io/UK-Investment-tax-calculator/

 ## What is so special about this project?
-1. It is a web app so no installation required and secure.
+1. It is a web app so no installation required and you don't need to worry about malware.
+2. Privacy oriented.
+There is no web server hosting your trade data, the entire calculation is done in your brower.
-2. Support trades and dividends in foreign currency.
+3. Support trades and dividends in foreign currency.
-3. Support shorting and forward split corporate action.
+4. Support shorting and forward split corporate action.
 (Reverse split I need sample)
-4. Implementation of TCGA92/S105 (1)(a): Multiple trades in the same day for the same Buy/Sell side is treated as a single trade.
+5. Implementation of TCGA92/S105 (1)(a): Multiple trades in the same day for the same Buy/Sell side is treated as a single trade.
 This affect same day/bread and breakfast calculation.

 ## Supported import format and brokers
 1. Interactive Brokers Flex queries only for the moment.

-User can also add trades manually using the "Add trades" page.
+User can also add trades manually using the "Add trades" page or you can also try to mimic the data format.

 An example is included (see below).
 For other brokers I suggest copying the xml example and modifying it manually if you only have small number of trades.
 Or if you can code new parsers are welcome.